LucaCtt/gatsby-plugin-i18nstatic/README.md

 }
 ```

-This way, the plugin will consider every directory in the folder `${__dirname}/src/locales` as a locale, while
+This way, the plugin will consider every directory in `${__dirname}/src/locales` as a locale, while
-also obviously ignoring the ones specified in `ignoredFolders`.
+also ignoring `_build`.

 ### Components

-This plugin also included a couple of useful React components:
+This plugin also includes a couple of useful React components:

+- `LocalesInfoProvider`: provides locales info to children through React context.
 - `Link`: a lighweight wrapper around Gatsby's Link component, with support for localized routes.
+Must be a child
+  of `LocalesInfoProvider`.

+If you need it, there's also a `useLocalesInfo` hook.

 ## License